Ian D'Sa: Billy Talent

 In 1998, Pezz changed their name to Billy Talent after the fictional character in Michael Turner's Hard Core Logo book.
 D'Sa co-produced the album Billy Talent II with Gavin Brown.
 He also did art direction and package design on the album.
 He received co-direction credit for the video "Fallen Leaves", for which the band was awarded Best Video and Best Rock Video at the 2007 MuchMusic Video Awards.
 Released in September 2012, the fourth album of the band, Dead Silence, was produced entirely by D'Sa.
 He was nominated for Producer of the Year at the 2017 Juno Awards for his work on the band's fifth album, Afraid of Heights.

 D'Sa produced his first two singles on Die Mannequin's EP Slaughter Daughter, the songs being "Do it or Die" and "Saved by Strangers".
 He played guitar on Sarah Slean's song "Lucky Me".
 He makes a cameo in The Operation M.D.'s single "Sayonara" as a doctor pushing Stevo in a wheelchair.
 He also makes a brief cameo as a year book photo in the K-OS video for "ELEctrik HeaT - the seekwiLL".
 He also sang guest vocals with Alexisonfire during a few live shows.

 D'Sa is known for making unexpected appearances at other bands' live shows and to guest as vocalist sometimes with Alexisonfire.
 He joined Sum 41 as a guest guitarist for a one-off performance of their popular encore song "Pain for Pleasure", and also performed as a guest in one show with British band Reuben in 2006, while the band supported Billy Talent.
-He produced the first single, "Buried at Sea", from The Operation M.D.'s second studio album Birds + Bee Stings, which was released on 29 June 2010.
+He produced the first single, "Buried at Sea", from The Operation M.D.'s second studio album Birds + Bee Stings, which was released in June 2010.

 D'Sa has been involved with Song for Africa since 2007, a project to connect Canada's youth to the AIDS pandemic, playing guitar on the song and in the video and single.
 In July 2007, he travelled to Kenya for 10 days to be part of the Song for Africa documentary film.
 D'Sa also wrote and recorded the song "Land of a Thousand Hills" for the benefit album Song for Africa – Rwanda: Rises Up!, in which he sings lead vocals and plays guitar with punk rock band Noble Blood.
 In November 2012, he contributed a guitar solo to the song "Toast to Freedom", recorded by Anti-Flag for Amnesty International as a benefit single.
 He played solo in the video for the song.

 D'Sa and fellow Billy Talent bandmate Ben Kowalewicz appeared in the music video for Emigrate's song "1234", whom Kowalewicz provided co-lead vocals for.